crcn/tandem-old/README.md

 ![screenshot 2016-12-22 15 48 03](https://cloud.githubusercontent.com/assets/757408/22388273/ce17a5e0-e4ad-11e6-9327-7d7ba3dc95bf.png)

 Tandem is unoppinionated about how you structure your code.
-Just open any `index.html` file, and tandem will automatically run your application & display a preview that you can edit.
+Just open any `index.html` file, and Tandem will automatically run your application & display a preview that you can edit.
 When you make changes in Tandem, the application will use source maps (assuming you have them turned on) to identify *where* to write code, and what languages to write code in.
-If you've installed the text editor extension, changes in Tandem will automatically by sent back to your text editor that you can then adjust to fit your code style guidlines.
+If you've installed the text editor extension, changes in Tandem will automatically be sent back to your text editor that you can then adjust to fit your coding style.

 #### Motivation